nityoday/personal-finance-dashboard/README.md

 # personal-finance-dashboard
-Best used with app "Money Manager" by Realbyte, Inc. This project provides a Streamlit-based dashboard for analyzing your personal expenses, using data exported from the **Money Manager Expense & Budget** app by Realbyte Inc. The dashboard allows you to visualize and explore your spending habits, helping you make better financial decisions.
+Best used with app "Money Manager" by Realbyte, Inc. This project provides a Streamlit-based dashboard for analyzing your personal expenses, using data exported from the **Money Manager Expense & Budget** [Android](https://play.google.com/store/apps/details?id=com.realbyteapps.moneymanagerfree&pcampaignid=web_share) app or [iOS](https://apps.apple.com/us/app/money-manager-expense-budget/id560481810) app by [Realbyte Inc.](https://www.realbyteapps.com/) .
+The dashboard allows you to visualize and explore your spending habits, helping you make better financial decisions.

 ---